microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 # How to setup the repo with Github Workflows

+This is a guide to set up the repository with Github workflows for experimenting and evaluating Prompt flows in Azure Machine Learning.
+The repository contains examples of Prompt flow runs and evaluations for named entity recognition, math coding, and web classification.

 This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Github workflows as a platform for Flow operationalization.
 LLMOps with Prompt flow provides automation of:

 * Experimentation by executing flows